Building the Microsoft Renewal Negotiation Team

 - Include All Key Roles: Make sure your team covers IT, procurement, finance, and legal at a minimum.
 Donโt hesitate to add others like HR (for user count forecasts), security (if negotiating security products), or any domain expert relevant to the Microsoft stack you use.
 If internal skills are lacking in licensing or negotiation, budget for an independent expert to join your team.
 Itโs better to have an expert on your side than to be outmaneuvered by Microsoftโs well-prepared sales teams.

 - Define Roles & Responsibilities Clearly: Once the team is set, explicitly define who is responsible for what aspect.
-For example, the Procurement lead will handle pricing discussions and final commercial terms; the IT lead will quantify license needs and evaluate technical fit; the SAM specialist will validate licensing options and compliance; and legal will handle contract clause negotiations.
-If needed, agree on an internal RACI (Responsible, Accountable, Consulted, Informed) matrix so everyone knows their part.
+For example, the Procurement lead will handle pricing discussions and final commercial terms; the IT lead will quantify license needs and evaluate technical fit; the SAM specialist will validate licensing options and ensure compliance; and the legal team will handle contract clause negotiations.
+If needed, agree on an internal RACI (Responsible, Accountable, Consulted, Informed) matrix to ensure everyone knows their role.
 This avoids duplication of effort and ensures nothing falls through the cracks.

 - Align on Goals and Walk-Away Points: Before engaging Microsoft, the team must be aligned on both best-case and minimum acceptable objectives.
 Determine and document your target outcomes: e.g., โAt least 15% overall cost reductionโ, โMust include 500 Visio licenses, no moreโ, โNeed price lock for 3 yearsโ, etc. Also agree on your BATNA (Best Alternative to a Negotiated Agreement) โ what will you do if the deal isnโt favorable?
 (For instance, consider moving some workload off Microsoft, extending current agreement on a true-up basis for a while, etc..).
 Knowing your walk-away points as a unified team prevents panic or internal conflict when pressure is high.

-- Foster Internal Communication and Unified Messaging: Set a regular meeting cadence for the team (weekly or bi-weekly in early phases, increasing frequency as the renewal date nears).
+- Foster Internal Communication and Unified Messaging: Establish a regular meeting cadence for the team (weekly or bi-weekly in the early phases, increasing frequency as the renewal date approaches).
 Internally share all information from Microsoft (emails, proposals, etc.) with the whole team promptly โ no silos.
 Develop a negotiation playbook or at least talking points so that your team members donโt contradict each other in meetings with Microsoft.
-For example, decide how to respond if Microsoft says, โyou need to decide by X date,โ or โthis product is a must-have for you.โ Ensure one voice externally: ideally, channel communications through the Negotiation Lead so Microsoft sees a cohesive front.
+For example, decide how to respond if Microsoft says, โyou need to decide by X date,โ or โthis product is a must-have for you.โ Ensure a unified voice externally: ideally, channel all communications through the Negotiation Lead so that Microsoft sees a cohesive front.

-- Train and Rehearse: If some team members havenโt been through big vendor negotiations before, do a bit of training or rehearsal.
-For instance, brief them on Microsoftโs likely tactics (pressure deadlines, mentioning other customers, trying to upsell E5, etc.) and how to handle them.
+- Train and Rehearse: If some team members havenโt been through major vendor negotiations before, consider conducting some training or rehearsal.
+For instance, brief them on Microsoftโs likely tactics (such as pressure deadlines, mentioning other customers, and trying to upsell E5) and how to handle them effectively.
 You can even role-play a negotiation meeting for practice.
-This prepares team members to stay calm and not commit to anything on the fly.
-Particularly, coach everyone that no one should agree to new terms or make concessions individually โ always take notes and say youโll discuss internally before responding.
-Maintaining that discipline is easier when practiced.
+This prepares team members to remain calm and avoid committing to anything on the fly.
+Particularly, coach everyone to never agree to new terms or make concessions individually โ always take notes and say youโll discuss internally before responding.
+Maintaining discipline is easier when it is practiced.

 - Avoid Common Pitfalls Proactively: Based on the pitfalls discussed, take proactive steps: Start early (mark your calendar far ahead), involve all stakeholders (have a kickoff including all departments), unify the team (maybe have an internal โpre-mortemโ where you imagine how Microsoft might try to split the team and plan to counter it).
 Remember, one pitfall is not leveraging your renewal as a chance to optimize โ donโt just renew โas-isโ out of habit.
 Encourage the team to question everything and justify needs with data.
 This mindset will help in negotiations and prevent the renewal of unnecessary items.

 - Leverage Executive Support: Use your Executive Sponsorโs authority wisely.
 For example, if there is internal foot-dragging in providing data or aligning on a position, a message from the CIO that โthis is a priorityโ can remove obstacles.
-Also, in negotiations, having the CIO or CFO occasionally join key meetings (especially towards final stages) can signal to Microsoft that you have high-level backing for your stances, which often forces them to take your asks more seriously.
+Additionally, in negotiations, having the CIO or CFO occasionally join key meetings (especially towards the final stages) can signal to Microsoft that you have high-level backing for your stances, which often forces them to take your requests more seriously.
 However, ensure the executive is prepped not to accidentally undermine the team strategy by speaking out of school.
-They should reinforce major points and show solidarity, not start new side conversations.
+They should reinforce major points and show solidarity, rather than starting new side conversations.

-- Consider Third-Party Review of Strategy: Even if you donโt have a consultant on the team full-time, doing an external review of your negotiation plan can be valuable.
+- Consider a Third-Party Review of Your Strategy: Even if you donโt have a consultant on your team full-time, conducting an external review of your negotiation plan can be valuable.
 For instance, some companies have a licensing advisory firm do a โstrategy workshopโ with the team to identify any weak points or additional opportunities.
 This can reveal if you missed a leverage point or if your internal plan assumptions differ from market reality.
 Itโs akin to getting a second opinion โ it can bolster your confidence that the team is on the right track or provide a mid-course correction if needed.

 In conclusion, building and empowering the right negotiation team is an investment that pays off in a more favorable Microsoft deal.